steveking-gh/brink/README.md

 ordering in a readable declarative style.
 Brink was created with FLASH or other NVM images in mind, especially for use in embedded systems.

+# Quick Start

+## Build From Source

+### Step 1: Install Rust

+Brink is written in rust, which works on all major operating systems.
+Installing rust is simple and documented in the [Rust Getting Started](https://www.rust-lang.org/learn/get-started) guide.

+### Step 2: Clone Brink

+From a command prompt, clone brink and change directory to your clone.
+For example:

+    $ git clone git@github.com:steveking-gh/brink.git
+    $ cd brink

+### Step 3: Build and Run Self-Tests

+    $ cargo test --release

+All tests should should pass, 0 tests should fail.

+### Step 4: Install Brink

+The previous build step created the brink binary as `./target/release/brink`.
+You can install the brink binary anywhere on your system.
+As a convenience, cargo provides an per-user installation as `$HOME/.cargo/bin/brink`.

+    $ cargo install --path ./

 ## What Can Brink Do?

 Brink can assemble any number of input files into a unified output.